Chapter 31. Reproductive System

 ⑤ 4th - 5th.
 Spermatids differentiate into sperm cells

 ⑥ 4th - 6th.
-Mature sperm are released into the lumen of the seminiferous tubule
+Mature sperm cells are released into the lumen of the seminiferous tubule

-② Sperm matures (acquires motility), becomes highly concentrated, stored until ejaculation, transported by coordinated movement
+② Sperm mature in the epididymis (acquiring motility), become highly concentrated, are stored until ejaculation, and are transported by peristaltic contractions.

 5. Female Reproductive System

-○ Granulosa Cells : Produce aromatase enzyme to convert androgens to estrogen
+○ Granulosa cells: produce aromatase and convert those androgens to estrogens

-○ Opens into the abdominal cavity adjacent to the ovary : The only natural pathway
+○ Opens into the peritoneal cavity adjacent to the ovary—the only natural passage

 ① 1st.
 Oogonia generated from primordial germ cells

 ② 2nd.
-Oogonia undergo mitosis (similar division) during embryo stage
+Oogonia undergo mitosis during embryo stage

 ④ 4th.
 Birth to puberty